VijayKalmath/vijaykalmath.github.io/_projects/Adversarial_Training_Model_Compression.md

 We explore two basic strategies for building robust models that are immune to adversarial attacks - Adversarial training and GAN-Bert training.

-Adversarial training mainly involves the technique of data augmentation during the Fine0tuning step of the model while GAN Bert training involves self creation of perturbed examples that are included during the model training phase.
+Adversarial training mainly involves the technique of data augmentation during the Fine-tuning step of the model while GAN Bert training involves self creation of perturbed examples that are included during the model training phase.

-We performed Adversarial Data Augmentation using different Algorithms such as EmbeddingAugmenter , SynonymInsertionAugmenter , WordNetAugmenter
+We performed Adversarial Data Augmentation using different Algorithms such as EmbeddingAugmenter , SynonymInsertionAugmenter , WordNetAugmenter.
+An example of adversarial data augmentation for the SST-2 datasets.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">